Policy 130 - Student Rights and Responsible Conduct

 4.1 Where an informal resolution process referred to in this Appendix 4 at Section 3 is not successful, or where the nature of the Breach of Responsible Conduct case is such that an informal resolution would not be appropriate, the formal process and the steps as outlined below will apply to address the case:

-- Opportunity to respond in writing: The Case Manager will send the Breach of Responsible Conduct allegations in writing to the Student who is the subject of the Breach of Responsible Conduct case and will confirm in writing that the Breach of Responsible Conduct case is being treated under the formal process of this Policy (the “Formal Process Notice”).
+a.
+Opportunity to respond in writing: The Case Manager will send the Breach of Responsible Conduct allegations in writing to the Student who is the subject of the Breach of Responsible Conduct case and will confirm in writing that the Breach of Responsible Conduct case is being treated under the formal process of this Policy (the “Formal Process Notice”).
 The Student will have five (5) working days from the date that the Case Manager’s Formal Process Notice to send a written response to the allegations, any and all documentation or materials in support of the Student’s response, to the Case Manager.
 The Student will also have the opportunity to discuss the case with the Case Manager and clarify or respond further to any questions.
 If needed, the Case Manager may share the Student’s response with the person who brought the case to the attention of the Case Manager or with others in order to clarify or verify the allegations and/or the Student’s response.
 The Case Manager will inform the Student, in writing, of any new or additional allegations or statements that were not contained in the initial allegation relevant to the case and the Case Manager will provide the Student with a further opportunity to provide a written reply and any additional information and documentation in support within the time requested by the Case Manager.

-- Investigation: The Case Manager will investigate into the allegations or, in consultation with the Director of the Human Rights Office, may mandate a person who is trained to do investigations, to investigate the case.
+b.
+Investigation: The Case Manager will investigate into the allegations or, in consultation with the Director of the Human Rights Office, may mandate a person who is trained to do investigations, to investigate the case.
 The investigation must be done in a timely fashion and in keeping with the intent described in Section 6.1 b) of this Policy on deadlines and timelines.
 An investigation, whether it is conducted by the Case Manager or a person mandated by the Case Manager, typically involves, but is not necessarily limited to gathering and verifying information, communicating with the Student who is the subject of the Breach of Responsible Conduct case, with the person who brought the case forward and with any other persons who may have information relevant to the case, reviewing the allegations, the Student’s response, replies, any documentation submitted in support and any other evidence relevant to the case.
 When material facts are not in dispute, communicating with those involved in the case may not be necessary.

-- Investigation report: Upon completion of the investigation, the investigator will send to the Appropriate Authority, to the Student who is the subject of the Breach of Responsible Conduct case and to the person who brought the case forward, where appropriate, a written confidential report containing a summary of the facts and information gathered during the investigation, the investigator’s analysis of the facts and information, and the investigator’s conclusion regarding whether or not the Student has engaged in Breach of Responsible Conduct within the meaning of this Policy and where applicable, make recommendations on measures.
+c.
+Investigation report: Upon completion of the investigation, the investigator will send to the Appropriate Authority, to the Student who is the subject of the Breach of Responsible Conduct case and to the person who brought the case forward, where appropriate, a written confidential report containing a summary of the facts and information gathered during the investigation, the investigator’s analysis of the facts and information, and the investigator’s conclusion regarding whether or not the Student has engaged in Breach of Responsible Conduct within the meaning of this Policy and where applicable, make recommendations on measures.

-- Outcome and final measures: Upon receipt of the investigation report, the Appropriate Authority will provide the Student who is the subject of the Breach of Responsible Conduct case and the person who brought the case forward where appropriate with an opportunity to make any further or additional comments on the investigation report and on any potential final measures.
+d.
+Outcome and final measures: Upon receipt of the investigation report, the Appropriate Authority will provide the Student who is the subject of the Breach of Responsible Conduct case and the person who brought the case forward where appropriate with an opportunity to make any further or additional comments on the investigation report and on any potential final measures.
 The Appropriate Authority will then make a final decision on,

-- decide whether to accept or reject the investigator’s conclusion on whether or not the Student has engaged in Breach of Responsible Conduct within the meaning of this Policy; and
+i. decide whether to accept or reject the investigator’s conclusion on whether or not the Student has engaged in Breach of Responsible Conduct within the meaning of this Policy; and

-- decide on any final measures within the Appropriate Authority’s authority under Section 6.9 and Section 6.10 of this Policy; or
+ii. decide on any final measures within the Appropriate Authority’s authority under Section 6.9 and Section 6.10 of this Policy; or

-- recommend to the Senate Appeals Committee any final measures under the Senate Appeals Committee authority as per Section 6.9 and Section 6.10 of this Policy.
+iii. recommend to the Senate Appeals Committee any final measures under the Senate Appeals Committee authority as per Section 6.9 and Section 6.10 of this Policy.

-- Communication: The Appropriate Authority will communicate, in writing, to the Student who is the subject of the Breach of Responsible Conduct case and the Appropriate Authority’s final decision or recommendation, as applicable, with a copy to the Case Manager and to other University officials with a need to know in order to implement such measures.
+e.
+Communication: The Appropriate Authority will communicate, in writing, to the Student who is the subject of the Breach of Responsible Conduct case and the Appropriate Authority’s final decision or recommendation, as applicable, with a copy to the Case Manager and to other University officials with a need to know in order to implement such measures.

-- it is an appeal by the Student who is the subject of the Breach of Responsible Conduct case; and
+a. it is an appeal by the Student who is the subject of the Breach of Responsible Conduct case; and

-- it is an appeal of the Appropriate Authority’s decision or recommendation, as referred to in this Appendix 4 at Section 4.1 d); and
+b. it is an appeal of the Appropriate Authority’s decision or recommendation, as referred to in this Appendix 4 at Section 4.1 d); and

-- the Appropriate Authority has communicated the decision or recommendation, as referred to in this Appendix 4 at Section 4.1 e); and
+c. the Appropriate Authority has communicated the decision or recommendation, as referred to in this Appendix 4 at Section 4.1 e); and

-- the request for an appeal must contain a copy of the Appropriate Authority’s decision or recommendation, as referred to in Appendix 4 at Section 4.1 d); and
+d. the request for an appeal must contain a copy of the Appropriate Authority’s decision or recommendation, as referred to in Appendix 4 at Section 4.1 d); and

-- there has been a misinterpretation, a violation, an improper application, or faulty administration of this Policy which has a prejudicial impact on the person seeking the appeal;
+i. there has been a misinterpretation, a violation, an improper application, or faulty administration of this Policy which has a prejudicial impact on the person seeking the appeal;

-- the Appropriate Authority’s decision or recommendation is clearly unreasonable or is not supported by the investigation report or on the evidence made available to the Appropriate Authority;
+ii. the Appropriate Authority’s decision or recommendation is clearly unreasonable or is not supported by the investigation report or on the evidence made available to the Appropriate Authority;

-- there is new and relevant information or evidence that was not previously available at the time of the investigation or the Appropriate Authority’s decision or recommendation, which has been discovered or become available, and such new and relevant information casts doubt on the correctness of the Appropriate Authority’s decision or recommendation, in which case such new information or evidence shall be provided;
+iii. there is new and relevant information or evidence that was not previously available at the time of the investigation or the Appropriate Authority’s decision or recommendation, which has been discovered or become available, and such new and relevant information casts doubt on the correctness of the Appropriate Authority’s decision or recommendation, in which case such new information or evidence shall be provided;

-- The person seeking the appeal has followed the and has filed an appeal within 10 working days after the date of the Appropriate Authority communicated the final decision or recommendation, as referred to in this Appendix 4, Section 4.1 e).
+iv.
+The person seeking the appeal has followed the and has filed an appeal within 10 working days after the date of the Appropriate Authority communicated the final decision or recommendation, as referred to in this Appendix 4, Section 4.1 e).

 5.2 The filing of an appeal will not stay the implementation of any imposed measures.